state-adapt/state-adapt/libs/spaghetti-core/spec.md

 ## Stable V4 decisions

-- A command exposes an additive score breakdown containing its base, declaration-line, call, scope-crossing, file-crossing, same-function, and function-size contributions.
+- A command exposes an additive score breakdown containing its base, declaration-line, call, scope-crossing, file-crossing, folder-crossing, same-function, and function-size contributions.
 API names can override the base for individual known APIs; all bases and weights are JSON-configurable.
-V1-V3 line, scope, and file weight names remain supported as aliases.
 - Same-function spaghetti distance is the non-negative line offset from a function's declaration/start line to the command or project-function call site inside it.
 A direct command contributes its origin offset, and every inherited layer contributes the caller's call-site offset.
 This stays distinct from command-to-resource declaration distance.
 - Inheritance creates a new command and prepends both the hop and that hop's score contributions.
 Origin commands and their breakdowns are not mutated, and the contribution list provides caller-first evidence for the total.
 - Report JSON includes deterministic, top-limited datasets for command hotspots, functions, files, call-chain lengths, and aggregate command distances.
 Text output renders the same data with dependency-free tables/bars.